sskanishk/libredesk/docs/docs/installation.md

 ## Nginx

-Libredesk using websockets for real-time updates.
+Libredesk uses websockets for real-time updates.
 If you are using Nginx, you need to add the following (or similar) configuration to your Nginx configuration file.

 ```nginx
 client_max_body_size 100M;